-To draw a line, press and hold the left mouse button and draw the line.
+To use one of these tools, select it, then press and hold the left mouse button and simply draw a line in the document.

-Hint: If you hold down the Shift key while you draw, the line will be restricted to angles of 45 degrees.
+Tip: When you hold down the Shift key Shift while drawing, the direction of the line is variable only in increments of 45 degrees.